alazzaretti/alazzaretti.github.io/_pages/about.md

   limit: 5
 ---

 I'm a PhD student working in cryptography at the Yale Applied Cryptography Lab (YACL), advised by Dr. Charalampos Papamanthou.
 My research efforts are mainly focused in improving Private Information Retrieval (PIR) algorithms.

-The end goals would be an affordable private search over large databases.
+The end goal is to have an affordable private search over large databases.
 This would be extremely useful both to perform lightweight private operations in a decentralized setting, would allow for affordable privacy guarantees in the internet, and would improve many other Privacy Enhancing Technologies which PIR is used as a blackbox for.

 Other topics in cryptography that interest me include secure aggregation, differential privacy, secure multiparty computation and homomorphic encryption.